Back to Articles

 Tax Systems Around the World

 Taxation systems vary widely across the globe, influenced by local economies, political systems, and cultural values.
 In Islamic societies, for example, the concept of Zakat—a form of almsgiving and religious obligation—has been a part of the tax system since the time of the Prophet Muhammad.
-Zakat is one of the Five Pillars of Islam and requires Muslims to give a portion of their wealth (typically 2.5%) to those in need.
+Zakat is one of the Five Pillars of Islam and requires Muslims to give a portion of their wealth to those in need.
+The rate is customarily 2.5% (or 1/40) of a Muslim's total savings and wealth above a minimum amount known as nisab, calculated each lunar year.
+The word "Zakat" comes from the Arabic root z-k-w, meaning "to purify," and it is considered a way to purify one's income and wealth.
+While zakat contributions are voluntary in most Muslim-majority countries today, it is mandated and collected by the state in Libya, Malaysia, Pakistan, Saudi Arabia, Sudan, and Yemen (as of 2015).

 In contrast, China's tax system has undergone significant changes throughout its history.
 During the Qing Dynasty (1644–1912), taxes were collected in the form of both grain and silver, with landowners paying the bulk of the taxes.
 In modern China, tax reforms have shifted the system toward income and value-added taxes (VAT) as the country's economy has industrialized.